Mid Cornwall · TR1 · Cornwall Council Central

 Householder applications are typically eight to twelve weeks from validation; full planning runs thirteen to sixteen weeks; major or contentious schemes can take longer.

-Truro Planning — common questions.
+Truro Planning — local questions answered.

 - How much does a planning application cost in Truro?